madhavpcm/sysconfig.nix/README.md

 This file contains the directives to encrypt and decrypt secrets.
 We specify users and hosts' keys which can unlock the secrets.
 If install was successful, then there should be a private key in `~/.config/sops/age/keys.txt`, which will be used by default to decrypt.

-Since we already added that key and hosts to our password manager, on first install, use this hosts' key from our safe location, place it in appropriate location to decrypt.
+Since we already added that key and hosts key to our password manager, on first install, use one of those and, place it in appropriate location to decrypt.

+Or when creating a new host, use the newly generated keys found /etc/ssh/.
+Ensure that ssh server nix pkg is installed (forgot).

+#FIXME: update docs for sops while creating fresh install new host.

 ```yaml
 keys: